-NEADS Social Dog Program, for Children Ages 8 to 16
+Service Dog Program for Children Ages 8 to 12

-NEADS selects Service Dogs for the Social Dog Program for their special chemistry with children.
-All Service Dogs are gentle, tolerant and well trained, but they each have their own personality that can be matched with an appropriate child.
+NEADS Service Dogs for Children with Autism are selected for their special chemistry with children.
+All NEADS Service Dogs are gentle, tolerant and well trained, but each has its own personality that can be matched with an appropriate child.
 Some children may benefit from a dog that seeks out attention and elicits play.
 Other children may require a quiet, somewhat reserved dog to make them feel more comfortable.
 The type of dog that best suits a child's needs is determined during the interview process.
-Due to NEADS' highly personalized application, evaluation, and matching process, we require an in-person interview with the child and a family member at our Princeton, MA campus.

 Because of this highly personalized matching process, we require all applicants (child and a parent or family member) to come to our NEADS campus in Princeton, MA for an in-person evaluation and in-take interview.
 If you are more than 3 hours from the NEADS campus, we can begin the process with a Zoom interview.

 The process to receive a NEADS Service Dog involves multiple steps.
 Start the process by taking our Prequalifying Questionnaire to find out if a Service Dog is right for your child.